Bob Penoyer

 Marco Polo was the historic Venetian traveler who, during a journey of 26 years, lived in Cathay (China) for twenty years.

 Marco, his father Nicolo, and his uncle, Maffeo, had left their home when Marco was a boy of 17.
 They returned when Marco was middle-aged, about the year 1295.
 During the intervening years they lived a remarkable adventure.
 They met Kublai Khan.
-They found wealth.
+They became wealthy.
 Marco rose to become the governor of Hangchow.

 Small Pagodas